zlatozar/study-paip/ch00/Readme.md

 - Every package has one official name and zero or more _nicknames_.
 - The REPL can't start in the COMMON-LISP package because you're not allowed to intern new symbols in it.
 That's way we use CL-USER.
+- A package must be defined before you can refer to it.
+If a package definition refers to symbols in other packages (via the `:import-from` and `:shadowing-import-from` options) then these symbols must already exist.
+- **Macros** (along with any supporting code which the macro functions invoke) must be defined before code which refers to them is compiled; and if they're redefined then that code must be recompiled.
+If inline functions aren't already defined then the calls to them won’t be inlined.
+- Any code required to evaluate the initial values for global variables must be defined before these variables' defining forms (`defvar`, `defparameter` or `defconstant`) are loaded.
+- Constants are best defined before you refer to them.
 - Packages don't provide direct control over who can call what function or access what variable.
 There is no access qualifiers like in Java.
 - Instead of keywords, use uninterned symbols, using the `#:` syntax.